jmzkChain/jmzk/docs/ABI-References.md

 }
 ```

-### `executedelay` Action
+### `execsuspend` Action
-Execute one delay transaction
+Execute one suspend transaction
-> The `executor` must be one of the valid authorizers while authorizing the delayed transaction.
+> The `executor` must be one of the valid authorizers while authorizing the suspend transaction.

 ```
 {